 My Elmer was WA9HFB Ed Keuper (SK).
 He was a 6 Meter ham.
 I remember the nights that I went over to his shack for those elusive openings.
 His Hallicrafter receiver with the Amico converter.
 The best was his home brew AM transmitter on a 3 foot rack.
 This was in the early 60's.
-I was young and I let the experience slip bye, high school, girls, sports took over my interest.
+I was young and I let the experience slip by, high school, girls, and sports took over my interest.
 It took the Navy to teach me the code.
 I finally got my license in 1966 - WA9USD.

 I was home on leave from the US Navy with only a day left before I had to return to base when my ticket came in the mail.
 I made a few QSOs with great excitement.
-My first radio set was a Knight Kit T60 with the Knight Kit R-55 receiver.
+My first radio set was a Knight Kit T60 with the Knight Kit R-100A receiver.
 The antenna was a 130-foot wire that looked like a Windom.
 I switched the wire feed line between the receiver and transmitter by using an alligator clip attached to a screwdriver.
 The screwdriver was stuck into the center hole of the coax connectors in each rig.
 Yes, I was really new at this Ham radio stuff!
 The real thrill .... the mystique of radio......you know what I mean that is why I love my ham radio hobby.

-Over the many years as a Ham I have had several different Ham Shacks.
+Over the many years as a Ham I have had several different ham shacks.
 I only have one picture of an early setup which was in the mobile home.
 Sure wish I kept better records.

 I like to backpack into some of Floridas wilderness areas and preserves.
 Yes,there are some real nice ones near the Tampa Bay area.
-My KX3 is the portable work hourse.
+My KX3 is the portable work horse.

 I like to try different types of antennas and their variations.
 Some are experimental and some are the standard kind.

 In 2013 my radio gear and station(s) had a big changeover.

 Phil liked to purchase ham rigs and try them out but would later sell and get another.
 For the last couple years he kept the "K-line" by Elecraft.
 I figured since this was his last and supposedly his best choice I figured I'd buy the K-line from the widow.
 Wow! 'em I glad I paid attention to him.
 My station: K3, P3, KPA-500 amp, KAT-500 tuner, KX3 QRP rig.

+I'm addicted to ham radio.
 Ham Radio Forever!